bitsofcotton/p0/README.md

 # bitsofcotton/p0
-Generic 1-variable predictor on expected value.
+Generic serialized data predictor on expected value.

 There's a plenty of the room to make this into n-variable predictor, but this repository won't implement such of them.